This post may contain affiliate links.

 - You can absolutely double this to serve to more guests, this is one of our most requested recipes so we do it often.

-If you want a quick, easy and foolproof recipe to bring to your next gathering, then I highly recommend that you try my 5 Bean Salad.
+I highly recommend that you try my 5 Bean Salad.

-If you like this recipe you might also like:
+If you like this recipe, you might also like:

-If you’ve tried this 5 BEAN SALAD let me know in the comments how it turned out!
+If you’ve tried this 5 BEAN SALAD, let me know in the comments how it turned out!
 You can follow me over on PINTEREST, INSTAGRAM OR FACEBOOK to find some more of our mouthwatering recipes!

-5 Bean Salad
+Easy 5 Bean Salad Recipe with Vinaigrette Dressing

 Ingredients